-I strongly support your proposal to require companies to expense stock options.
+We strongly support your proposal to require companies to expense stock options.
 Not expensing stock options has promoted their overuse in CEO pay against the long-term interests of shareholders.
-I believe stock options provided a financial incentive for Enron executives to cook the books.
+For example, we believe stock options provided a financial incentive for Enron executives to cook the books.

 The retirement savings of America's working families depend in part on all companies, including small businesses and start-ups, having honest accounting practices.
 Companies that do not expense stock options are hiding their true cost from investors, creditors and other consumers of financial reports.
-In my opinion, stock option compensation should not receive preferential accounting treatment.
+In our opinion, stock option compensation should not receive preferential accounting treatment.

-I urge you to require stock option expensing as soon as possible.
+In conclusion, we urge you to require stock option expensing as soon as possible.
 Independent experts, such as the Financial Accounting Standards Board, should set the standards on stock option expensing, not the politicians in Washington.
 Stock options are a compensation expense, and this cost can be reliably estimated using your proposed accounting method.
-I believe corporate executives should be ashamed for trying to hide the cost of stock options from their investors.
+We believe corporate executives should be ashamed for trying to hide the cost of stock options from their investors.